There is only one boss. The customer. And he can fire everybody in the company from the chairman on down, simply by

-Moreover, engaged Customers are integral to Lean-Agile solution development.
-They are integral to the Solution, and inseparable from the development process.
-They have specific responsibilities and work frequently and closely with Solution and Product Management, and other key stakeholders to shape the Solution Intent, Vision, and the Economic Framework in which development occurs.
-They exert a strong influence on defining and prioritizing the solution’s development, and are active participants in PI Planning, System and Solution Demos, and Inspect and Adapt (I&A).
+Moreover, engaged customers are integral to Lean-Agile solution development.
+They are critical to the solution and inseparable from the development process.
+They have specific responsibilities and work frequently and closely with Solution and Product Management and other key stakeholders to shape the Solution Intent, Vision, and Economic Framework in which development occurs.
+They have a strong influence on defining and prioritizing the solution’s development and are active participants in Program Increment (PI) Planning, System and Solution Demos, and Inspect and Adapt (I&A).

 The customer is an integral part of Lean-Agile development and plays a critical role in SAFe.
-They are part of the Value Stream.
-Their support for Lean and Agile Principles and their active and continuous participation in the Solution definition, planning, demonstrations, and evolution are essential to successful execution.
+They are part of the value stream.
+Their support for Lean and Agile Principles and their active and continuous participation in solution definition, planning, demonstrations, and evolution are essential to a successful outcome.

 In some cases, the customer is internal (ex., an IT shop delivering a supply chain application to the business).
 In others, the customer is external and is the buyer of a custom-built offering (ex., a government purchasing a commercial or defense system).
 In still others, the customer is a remote third party, part of a larger class of buyers.
 In this case, product and solution management must understand the marketplace and then generalize requirements to develop solutions that fill universal customer needs, providing an internal proxy for much of the development (ex., an independent software vendor selling a suite of products).